betigetin/imagefilter/README.md

 Using the App
 ```1.
 Upload a PNG or JPG image from the sidebar (grayscale or color — color auto-converts)
+1. Upload a PNG or JPG image from the sidebar (grayscale or color — color auto-converts)
 2. Select filter type: Mean, Gaussian, or Laplacian Sharpening

 3. Adjust kernel size / sigma / sharpening coefficient with the sliders